MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/integrated-apps.md

 - MET150
 - MOE150
 ms.assetid: 7e453a40-66df-44ab-92a1-96786cb7fb34
-description: "Learn about Integrated Apps and how to turn them on to allow third-party apps to access users' Microsoft 365 information."
+description: "Learn about user consent to apps, and how to turn them on to allow third-party apps to access users' Microsoft 365 information."
 ---

-# Integrated apps in Microsoft 365
+# Managing user consent to apps in Microsoft 365

 This setting controls whether users can give that consent to apps that use OpenID Connect and OAuth 2.0 for sign-in and requests to access data.
 An app can be created from within your own organization, or it can come from another Office 365 organization or a third-party.